1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

  #### Changes Economic Structure
 - Industrialization: describes the growing importance of the secondary sector in developing countries
 - Deindustrialization: describes the general decline of importance in the secondary sector and increase in the tertiary sector
+> Sectoral Change: when the sectors of an industry change in composition

 > *CIA World Factbook*
 <!--stackedit_data: